- An agent half (a subprocess on the drone, written in Python or Rust).

 Driver halves

-with the peripheral manager.
+peripheral manager.
 See driver layer

 for the contract.

-registers a CameraDriver for the FLIR sensor.
-A multi-sensor
+CameraDriver for the sensor.
+A multi-sensor plugin can register a

-plugin can register a CameraDriver plus a GpsDriver from the
+CameraDriver plus a LidarDriver from the same agent half:

-sensor.camera.register, sensor.gps.register).
+sensor.camera.register, sensor.lidar.register).
 Both must be

 declared in the manifest.